nico989/PRT/README.md

 	$ python3 prt.py -i <Tenant ID>
 	```

 4. Visit https://portal.azure.com.
-Copy the `x-msRefreshToken` from the script output and paste it into the browser.
+Copy the `x-ms-RefreshTokenCredential` from the script output and paste it into the browser.
 Then, refresh the https://portal.azure.com page to get access.

 # Credits